pkp/pkp-docs/translating-guide/en/managing-languages.md

 First, confirm that you are using OJS/OMP/OPS 3.2.0 or above.
 If you are not, you will need to upgrade to the newest version of OJS/OMP/OPS.

-When you upgrade, if you use a git checkout of OJS/OMP/OPS, rather than installing from a .tar.gz package, you will install the new translation files.
+When you upgrade, if you use a git checkout of OJS/OMP/OPS, rather than installing from a .tar.gz package, you will use the latest "stable" branch of the software.
+This will include recent translation contributions automatically and can be periodically refreshed.

 Otherwise, you can download the new translation files and install them on your site by doing the following:
 1. Go to [Weblate](https://translate.pkp.sfu.ca/)